-Back pain is different for hairdressers and beauticians thanks to the different positions you spend most of the day in.
+Back pain is different for hairdressers and beauticians thanks to the different positions you’ll be spending most of the day in as you get used to working again.
 Lyndsay says, “Hairdressers are stood up all day while a beautician and nail technician might be sat down in the same position for long periods of time.
 Being in these static positions means your muscles start to tighten up in certain postures.
-Without regularly moving them and stretching them, you will end up with back pain no matter how fit and strong you are.”
+Without regularly moving and stretching them, you will end up with back pain no matter how fit and strong you are.”

 Stretching exercises for hairdresser back pain

 Standing up for most of the day means your back is likely to tighten into an extended position, leading to soreness.
-“You’d benefit from retraction based stretches”, says Lyndsay.
-“Sit down on a chair and reach down to touch your toes so your back starts to lengthen again.
+To combat this soreness, Lyndsay recommends retraction based stretches: “Sit down on a chair and reach down to touch your toes so your back starts to lengthen again.
 Or try a roll down - drop your chin down to your chest and just gradually roll down to the floor.”

 Stretching exercises for nail technician back pain

 From manicures to nail art, you’re likely to be sitting down for much of the day if you’re a nail technician.
 And this causes its own problems for your back.
 As Lyndsay states, “If you sit down a lot, you tend to adopt more of a flexed posture.”

 To relieve any pain, Lyndsay recommends an extension-based form of stretching.
 For example, she states “Try the Cobra stretch where you lie on your tummy and arch backwards so you’re pushing your spinal segments into extension.”

 2. Change the height of your chair or table

 As a beautician, you’ll be spending much of your day standing over clients on your therapy table or bed.
 As this may require hunching your back for long periods, it can result in back pain.
 To avoid this, make sure to adjust your table so it better suits your own height and posture.